 Singapore, which has one of the world’s highest ranked healthcare systems, is a great destination for the medical device sector.
 And with Singapore’s desire to “facilitate faster access for certain lower risk medical devices and standalone mobile applications,” opportunities in Singapore’s medical device field abound.

 Singapore’s Health Sciences Authority (HSA) wants to foster the growth of “different operational and emerging business models in the medical device industry,” while cheering on innovations that also pay attention to safeguarding “consumer health and safety” at the same time.
-Some of the key components of the enhanced regulatory legislation are as follows:
+Some of the key components of the enhanced regulatory legislation follow here.

-- In order to facilitate faster access to the Singaporean market for lower-risk Class A sterile devices like “sterile examination gloves and sterile intravenous sets,” the previous requirement to register these devices with the HSA will now be waved.
+- In order to facilitate faster access to the Singaporean market for lower-risk Class A sterile devices like “sterile examination gloves and sterile intravenous sets,” they waved the previous requirement to register these devices with the HSA.

 - Although importers and manufacturers will no longer be subject to registration requirements for Class A sterile devices, they will still “be required to list all their Class A medical devices on the public online Class A database,” allowing the HSA to continue its close post-market safety monitoring.